 Secure your bottom cake layer to the cake board using a dab of buttercream.
-Then, fill and stack your two-layer cake with buttercream.
+Fill and stack your two-layer cake with buttercream.
 Frost the top and sides of the cake with a crumb coat .

-With the pink fondant, use the same technique to make “inner ears.”
+With the pink fondant, use the same technique to make the inner ears.
 Adhere the pink pieces to the white ones with a tiny amount of water.
-Next, make two white cheeks for the bunny face and a small pink nose.

-Finally, roll two small black balls of fondant between your hands to make eyes.
-Then, roll thin pieces of black fondant for whiskers.
-Set aside.
+Roll two small black balls of fondant to make eyes.
+Finally, roll four thin pieces of black fondant for whiskers.

 3. Pipe the Fur

-Fill your piping bag, fitted with the multi-opening tip, with white vanilla buttercream.
-Squeeze the piping bag against the cake edge until buttercream flows.
-Pull away to create “fur.”
-You can create short or long fur using this technique.
-On this bunny, we went with shorter bursts to create the look of a shorter-haired bunny.
-We piped the fur in vertical rows starting from the bottom of the cake and working upward, but you can use whatever approach you like.
+Fit your piping bag with the multi-opening tip, then fill with white vanilla buttercream.
+Squeeze the piping bag against the cake edge until the buttercream flows, then pull away to create “fur.”
+You can create short or long fur using this technique — we went with shorter bursts to create the look of a shorter-haired bunny.

 4. Add the Features

-Insert the fondant bunny ears on wooden sticks into the top of the cake.
+Insert the fondant bunny ears into the top of the cake.

-Place the white fondant cheeks by gently pressing them into the buttercream so they stay in place.
-Add the pink nose.
-Using a tiny amount of water and a chopstick or toothpick, adhere the black whiskers to the white cheeks, then lightly press the edges of the whiskers into the buttercream for extra hold.
-Finally, place the black eyes by gently pressing into the buttercream.
+Use a tiny amount of water and a chopstick or toothpick to adhere the black whiskers to the white cheeks.
+Lightly press the edges of the whiskers into the buttercream for extra hold.